 - When PFAS-containing firefighting foam is used as part of an emergency firefighting or fire prevention operation, notify DNR immediately or as soon as practicable without hindering firefighting or fire prevention operations.

-- When PFAS-containing firefighting foam is used for testing purposes, notify DNR immediately of any discharge of the foam to the environment.
+- When PFAS-containing firefighting foam is used for testing purposes, notify DNR immediately of any discharge of foam to the environment.

 Call the 24-hour emergency hotline at 1-800-943-0003 to report firefighting foam spills and discharges.

-Effective September 1, 2020, fire departments are required to retain manufacturers' safety data sheets (SDSs) for all Class B and A/B firefighting foams they possess.
+Fire departments are required to retain manufacturers' safety data sheets (SDSs) for all Class B and A/B firefighting foams they possess.
 When reporting foam discharges, fire departments must make these SDSs available to DNR for examination.

-Emergency Rulemaking, Public Hearings and Public Input
+Rulemaking and Public Input

 2019 Wisconsin Act 101 also requires the department to promulgate rules to implement and administer s.
 299.48, Wis.
 Stats., including to determine appropriate containment, treatment and disposal or storage measures for testing facilities.